 Sun Grown gets a bold maduro.

 Sun Grown gets a bold Maduro.

 Rocky Patel has built his stellar reputation by adhering to rigorous quality control, ensuring each cigar that bears his name has unparalleled construction and consistency.
 His blends are repeatedly rated among the best and widely sought after, and his new Sun Grown Maduro is a worthy addition to his portfolio.

-Rocky Patel Sun Grown Maduro is unabashedly bold, featuring an oily broadleaf maduro wrapper over dual binders and Nicaraguan long-fillers.
+Rocky Patel Sun Grown Maduro is unabashedly bold, featuring an oily Connecticut Broadleaf wrapper over dual binders and Nicaraguan long-fillers.
 An unquestionable feast for the seasoned full-body aficionado, the exuberant and broad flavor profile will provide a complex and balanced experience.
 With expert construction, and remaining flavorful down to the nub, these cigars are bound to take up space on the top shelves of connoisseur’s humidors everywhere.